Wxrren/FCC-Legacy-Full-Stack-Certification/Responsive Web Design/README.md

 The final project for the certification is the Product landing page.
 For this project, I had to build a Product landing page which has a nav bar at the top, a register form and a video link.

+# FCC-Responsive-Web-Design---Project5

+## Project Overview

+The certification program consists of five courses that cover HTML and CSS fundamentals.
+Each course focuses on building a specific web application.
+The projects included in this repository are:

+1. Learn CSS Animation by Building a [Ferris Wheel](https://github.com/Wxrren/FCC-Legacy-Full-Stack-Certification/blob/main/Responsive%20Web%20Design/Project%205/ferriswheel.html) ([CSS attached here](https://github.com/Wxrren/FCC-Legacy-Full-Stack-Certification/blob/main/Responsive%20Web%20Design/Project%205/wheelstyles.css))
+2. Learn CSS Transforms by Building a Penguin
+3. Personal Portfolio Webpage -  Core [Certification Project 5]

+## Certification Project: Personal Portfolio Webpage

+The final project for the certification is the Personal Portfolio Webpage.
+For this project, I had to build a Personal Portfolio Webpage to contain my work.